missionpinball/mpf-docs/docs/code/api_reference/api_reference_device.md

 # Devices

-Instances of MPF devices, available at self.machine.*device_collection*.*device_name*.
-For example, a flipper device called “right_flipper” is at self.machine.flippers.right_flipper, and a multiball called “awesome” is accessible at self.machine.multiballs.awesome.
+Instances of MPF devices, available at `self.machine.*device_collection*.*device_name*`.
+For example, a flipper device called “right_flipper” is at `self.machine.flippers.right_flipper`, and a multiball called “awesome” is accessible at `self.machine.multiballs.awesome`.

-Note that device collections are accessible as attributes and items, so the right flipper mentioned above is also available to programmers at self.machine.flippers['right_flipper'].
+Note that device collections are accessible as attributes and items, so the right flipper mentioned above is also available to programmers at `self.machine.flippers['right_flipper']`.

 Note